carollebertille/Terraform-aws/README.md

 <br>

-Deployment
+Deployment of EKS in AWS

-To deploy the EKS Cluster we purpose two methods :
+To deploy the EKS Cluster we will use terraform as infrastructure as code tool very powerfull provide multiple avantages:

- # Infrastructure as Code (IaC) with terraform